Here to support you

 We recognise that our usage of PPE maybe different to that advised within the schools, but this is because we are travelling between schools and hope you can appreciate that we are aiming to maintain the utmost safety for all.

 When your child starts school in Reception year, you will receive a letter explaining the school nursing service and the National Childhood Measurement Programme (NCMP) processes.
-At a later date you'll also receive a questionnaire about your child’s health to be completed and returned to your child's school.
+At a later date you will also receive from your child’s school a link to an electronic questionnaire about your child’s health for you to complete and submit.
+All completed questionnaires are reviewed and you may be contacted.
+If you would like to discuss anything further you can contact the school nursing service using details in the Contact details for your local area section.

 All Year 6 children are also offered the opportunity to be checked as part of the childhood measurement programme, and the School Nursing team will contact you by letter if your child’s weight falls outside the healthy range.